Quantum-Si (QSI) and Its Rivals Critical Comparison

-Quantum-Si (NASDAQ:QSI – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Quantum-Si to similar businesses based on the strength of its risk, earnings, dividends, profitability, analyst recommendations, valuation and institutional ownership.
+Quantum-Si (NASDAQ:QSI – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare Quantum-Si to similar companies based on the strength of its profitability, institutional ownership, valuation, earnings, risk, analyst recommendations and dividends.

-Quantum-Si has a beta of 1.55, meaning that its share price is 55% more volatile than the S&P 500.
-Comparatively, Quantum-Si’s rivals have a beta of 1.03, meaning that their average share price is 3% more volatile than the S&P 500.
+This table compares Quantum-Si and its competitors’ net margins, return on equity and return on assets.

+This table compares Quantum-Si and its competitors gross revenue, earnings per share (EPS) and valuation.

-This is a breakdown of current recommendations for Quantum-Si and its rivals, as provided by MarketBeat.com.
+This is a summary of current recommendations for Quantum-Si and its competitors, as reported by MarketBeat.com.

 |Sell Ratings